Post overview: Best Breweries in Brooklyn, New York

 Big aLICe Brewing (Brooklyn Industry City)

-Essentially this means that every business decision is done with the community in mind.
+This is a farm-certified brewery, which means every business decision is done with the community in mind.
 Founders, Kyle Hurst and Scott Berger, work with local hops farmers and business owners to source all of their ingredients.

-Everything from hops and malts to one-off ingredients like fruit, honey, coffee, donuts (you know, the usual suspects) is sourced locally to support local and state agriculture.
+Everything from hops and malts to one-off ingredients like fruit, honey, coffee, donuts (you know, the usual suspects) are sourced locally to support local and state agriculture.

 Serving some of the best beer in New York City since 2013, Big Alice Brewing currently boasts three locations: Queens, Brooklyn and Finger Lakes.